aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 *One challenge is that it requires manual effort or some automation technique to find unique patterns/queries from the slow queries logs and it could be challenging with thousands of logs.
 In order to find the unique queries, there are several third party tools and one of them is percona’s pt-query-digest which is helpful to solve this problem.*

-Disclaimer: Percona pt-query-digest is a third party software licensed under GNU so please use official documentation (https://www.percona.com/doc/percona-toolkit/2.0/pt-query-digest.html) for reference.
+Disclaimer: Percona pt-query-digest is a third party software licensed under GNU so please use [official documentation](https://www.percona.com/doc/percona-toolkit/2.0/pt-query-digest.html) for reference.

 *pt-query-digest * is a open source tool from percona which analyzes MySQL queries from slow, general, and binary log files.
-You can learn more about this tool and download it from [here!](https://www.percona.com/doc/percona-toolkit/LATEST/installation.html).
+You can learn more about this tool and download it from [here](https://www.percona.com/doc/percona-toolkit/LATEST/installation.html).

 In short, this tool summaries the top queries based on the input log file ranked by response time.
 This is a two step process.

 *Step1:* First you need to download the *slow query logs* on the client.
 You can either do this over the *console* or *CLI*

-*Download using console*
+### *Download using console*

 [Image: Screenshot 2021-05-03 at 11.39.47.png]

 *Note:* Log gets rotated hourly so please ensure the logs are downloaded for the workload period.

-*Download using cli*
+### *Download using cli*

 *CLI example*